 - If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection.

 - Clean and disinfect all horizontal and vertical surfaces.

 - Always clean top to bottom, cleanest to dirtiest.

 - Clean and disinfect any equipment in the room.

 - Wet-mop floor.

 - Clean and disinfect all high-touch areas including but not limited to:

-- → Exercise gyms, where applicable for coursework

 - → Door handles and knobs

 - → Light switches

 - → Handrails

 - → Countertops

-- → Exam tables and chairs
+- → Fxam tables and chairs

 - → Sinks and faucets

 - → Soap dispensers and paper towel dispensers

 - → Computer keyboards and monitors

 - → Telephones

 - → Biohazard cans and sharps containers

 - → Trash cans